 Over the last decade, the global eCommerce industry has experienced tremendous growth.
-According to the latest estimations from eMarketer, the online retail market will reach more than $25 trillion by the end of this year, which translates into a 4.5 percent growth compared to 2018.
+According to the latest estimations from Statista, the online retail market sales will reach more than 8 trillion dollars by 2026, which translates into a 56 percent growth since 2021.
 While these figures certainly sound impressive, this year’s performance is actually worse compared to previous years.

 Take a look at the image below.
 There, you’ll see that the growth rate has declined from the five preceding years, where the industry was growing by at least 5.7 percent.

 The decline in the global eCommerce industry is an outcome of a myriad of factors.
 The growing economic uncertainty, worsening business conditions in many market leaders, ineffective business practices, cybercrime, and the need for faster and more efficient logistics are among them.